Mandatory Greenhouse Gas Emissions Reporting

 Information on California’s Mandatory Greenhouse Gas Reporting program.

-Updated Guidance Documents.
-Throughout February, ARB will post revised guidance documents for facility operators and suppliers.
-Additional documents related to cessation, applicability, and EPE reporting will be posted in March and April of 2016.
-(1/9/2016)
+Updated Facility and Supplier Guidance Documents.
+ARB has posted revised guidance documents for facility operators and suppliers.
+Additional documents related to cessation, applicability, and EPE reporting will be posted in April of 2016.
+(Updated 4/7/2016)

 EPE - Asset Controlling Supplier (ACS) System Emission Factors for Calendar Year 2016.
 The ACS emissions factors are now available.
-(12/11/2015)
+(Added 12/11/2015)

 Reporting of greenhouse gases by major sources is required by the California Global Warming Solutions Act (AB 32, 2006).
 The Mandatory Reporting Regulation is applicable to industrial facilities, fuel suppliers, and electricity importers.
 All GHG emissions data reports must comply with the regulatory requirements and be submitted via the Cal e-GGRT reporting system.